Chicken Salad Chick Acquires Piece of Cake

 Acquisition launches innovative dessert menu strategy at America's only fast-casual chicken salad chain

-ATLANTA , Oct.
-31, 2023 /PRNewswire/ -- Building upon its commitment to deliver always fresh, made-from-scratch meals, Atlanta-based Chicken Salad Chick announced today its acquisition of iconic local bakery Piece of Cake.
-In a move to better serve guests across its 245 locations in 19 states, the acquisition kickstarts the fast-casual chicken salad chain's strategy to expand and enhance its dessert menu, while sweetening the deal for its customers with delicious, specialty cakes.
+ATLANTA, Nov.
+1, 2023 /PRNewswire/ -- Building upon its commitment to deliver always fresh, made-from-scratch meals, Atlanta-based Chicken Salad Chick announced today its acquisition of iconic local bakery Piece of Cake.
+In a move to better serve guests across its 245 locations in 18 states, the acquisition kickstarts the fast-casual chicken salad chain's strategy to expand and enhance its dessert menu, while sweetening the deal for its customers with delicious, specialty cakes.

 Atlanta-based Piece of Cake cakes are baked from scratch using family recipes and traditional baking ingredients, and all cakes are hand-frosted.
 Chicken Salad Chick will continue Piece of Cake's original, time-honored recipes and baking techniques that have garnered a loyal following for almost four decades.